fagga/morningtea/README.md

 The first line in ~/.morningtea is called a single time when you start morningtea, meant to start the browser if it is not running.
 I use iceweasel, so mine looks like this:
-`[ -h .mozilla/firefox/hite019y.default/lock ] || (iceweasel & sleep 10)`
+`[ -h .mozilla/firefox/*/lock ] || xtoolwait iceweasel`
-If lock file exists, iceweasel is already running; else run iceweasel in background, wait 10 seconds to give it time to come up, then return.
+If lock file exists, iceweasel is already running; else run iceweasel through xtoolwait to block until the browser window appears.

 The second line is the command that opens each URL.
 Again, mine:
 `iceweasel -new-tab '%url'`